Neck and Shoulder Pain: Causes and Relief

 Spine Health says that muscle strain or soft tissue sprain are by far the most common cause of neck and shoulder pain.
 The muscle that is most susceptible to injury is the levator scapulae muscle.
 Located at the back and side of the neck, the levator scapulae muscle connects the neck’s cervical spine with the shoulder.

-Soft tissue injury can happen many different ways.
+Soft tissue injury can happen in many different ways.
 The levator scapulae muscle can be injured in everyday activities and we may not realize that we are injuring ourselves until after.

 Here are 4 things that can cause soft tissue injury, and neck and shoulder pain: